-One theory behind why vitamin D might help is that inadequate vitamin D leads to low bone density, which places ” abnormal pressure on sensory nerves of the bone.” (source)
+One theory behind why vitamin D might help is that inadequate vitamin D leads to low bone density, which may place “abnormal pressure on sensory nerves of the bone.” (source)

 I am not an expert on this, but I think growing pains are probably most often related to nutritional deficiencies.
 Though it is not quite the same, I used to experience severe restless leg syndrome due to nutritional deficiencies.
 Nighttime is often when the body chooses to “build,” so it makes sense that it’s scrounging around for building materials at night – if it doesn’t find what it needs easily it will sometimes “steal” from other areas.
 For me, this was what caused the discomfort, and when I supplemented with magnesium and a few other nutrients, I found that my legs were no longer restless.
 Read more about natural remedies for restless leg syndrome here.

-If my child were experiencing growing pains, I’d make up lots of bone broth and serve it in a steaming mug every morning for breakfast, plus make sure he/she eats high quality fats (coconut oil, butter, lard) and takes fermented cod liver oil (a good source of vitamin D and A0 to maximize absorption.
+If my child were experiencing growing pains, I’d make up lots of bone broth and serve it in a steaming mug every morning for breakfast, plus make sure he/she eats high quality fats including lard (which contains Vitamin D) to maximize absorption.
 If you’re new to bone broth, here’s a quick video tutorial for making it easily in a crock pot.

 Buckle up, because we’re going to take a hard left turn now and discuss a totally different possible cause of growing pains: vertebral subluxations.
 (In non-geek speak, the need for a chiropractic adjustment.)